instana/instana-opentelemetry-rust/README.md

 ## Getting Started

 ### Download and Build
-Instana OpenTelemetry Rust is available in source as tar.gz or zip file which can be downloaded from https://github.com/instana/instana-opentelemetry-rust/releases.
+The Instana OpenTelemetry Rust is available in source as `tar.gz` or `zip` file which can be downloaded from [releases](https://github.com/instana/instana-opentelemetry-rust/releases).

 Before building from source, make sure the following tools are installed:
  - Rust 1.86 or above (Note: Only Rust 1.86 is tested on AIX)
  - gcc/g++ 13.0.0 (or above) (Linux, AIX), set environment variable `CC` to `gcc` and `CXX` to `g++`
- - openssl develop package (Linux, AIX), set environment variable `OPENSSL_DIR` and `OPENSSL_LIB_DIR` to point to the openssl instalation directory and openssl library directory respectively.
+ - openssl develop package (Linux, AIX), set environment variable `OPENSSL_DIR` and `OPENSSL_LIB_DIR` to point to the openssl installation directory and openssl library directory respectively.

 To build everything, run:
 ```
 cargo build --release
 ```

-### Use the crates
+### Using the crates

 There are two ways to use the crates: